ipfs/js-ipfs/doc/using-js-ipfs-in-the-browser.md

   and relay servers, delegating peer/content routing and preload servers for content discoverablilty hard and erroneous even with swarm peers.

-- Unable in opening TCP connections even if one sets up delegating routing the issue will persist for connecting most of peers in the swarm as described a little above.
+- If the browser lacks TCP, you can set up delegating routing.
+The issue might still persist for connecting most of peers in the swarm as described above.

 - Connection with websocket ports should be adhering with [secure contexts](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) limitations.